Nandu96/File-String-Replacer/README.md

-# Template Enabler
+# File String Replacer

-This CLI tool can be used to generate files and folders using a reference, similar to how a template is used to generate fils, but much easier.
+This CLI tool can be used to generate files and folders using a reference, similar to how a template is used, but much easier.
+It replicates the given project and replaces ocurrences of the strings you input with the corresponding string of your choice.
+This is done inside file contents, file names and folder names as well.

+## Usage

-It expects as input, the reference folder path and a text file containing the words to be replaced and the corresponding new word in "," separated pair in each line.
+The script expects as input, the reference folder path and a text file containing the words to be replaced and the corresponding new word in "," separated pair in each line.
 The tool replaces the occurance of the word in the contents of each file and also the file and folder names themselves and yes, you can have as many nested folders as you want.

 It also has a "code_mode" option which can be used to replace the lower case ,upper case and camel case occurances of all the entries in the replace pairs file without having to repeat them!

-## Usage

 ### Option 1: